Prada Marfa: Theft and vandalism

-The night Prada Marfa formally opened, the building was broken into, its contents (six handbags and 14 right-footed shoes) stolen, and the words "Dumb" and "Dum Dum" spray-painted on the building side walls.
+The night Prada Marfa formally opened, the building was broken into, its contents (six handbags and 14 right-footed shoes) stolen, and the words "Dumb" and "Dum Dum" spray-painted on the building's side walls.
 The sculpture was quickly repaired.
 The replacement contents conceal a security system to alert authorities if they are moved.
 The sculpture subsequently received extensive local and international press coverage.

 In March 2014, vandals painted the building light blue, hung fake logos for Toms Shoes from the awnings, and posted a political manifesto on the door.
 Ballroom Marfa issued a statement decrying the vandalism and pledging to restore the site.
 A Texas artist, 32-year-old Joe Magnano (using the pseudonym 9271977), was subsequently arrested and tried.
 Magnano pleaded guilty to two counts of misdemeanor criminal mischief and agreed to pay Ballroom Marfa $10,700 in restitution as well as a $1,000 fine.